Art Therapy (Minor)

 Transfer credits: A maximum of 6 transfer credits are accepted toward fulfillment of the minor.

-Please note that prerequisite courses are selected as per advisement with art therapy faculty.
+Please note that prerequisite courses are selected as per advisement with the art therapy advisor.
 Students should seek faculty advisement prior to registration for each semester they are enrolled in the minor.
 Students planning on graduate studies in art therapy will be advised to take prerequisite courses that will fulfill graduate entrance requirements.

-Core Courses in Art Therapy
+Required Core Courses in Art Therapy (9 cr)

 PSY 101 Introduction to Psychology